 Conduct Targeted Advertising

-Social platforms such as Facebook, Google Ads and TikTok all have strong targeting tools that help you to hit your ideal audience.
+Social platforms such as Facebook, Google Ads, and TikTok all have strong targeting tools that help you to hit your ideal audience.
 Use filters such as geographic location, age, interests and device type to show ads to the most qualified users.

 Incorporate Influencer Marketing